Step7750/node-csgo-cdn/README.md

 ### ready

-Emitted when node-csgo-image-cdn is ready, this must be emitted before using the object
+Emitted when csgo-cdn is ready, this must be emitted before using the object